abssiabdulrahman/Gans-Predicting-Where-E-Scooters-Are-Needed/README.md

-# Gans — Predicting Where E-Scooters Are Needed
+# Gans — Buliding a data pipeline

 A data pipeline project I built during my data analytics training.
 The idea behind it: if a city-based e-scooter company wants to put scooters where people actually need them, what outside data could help them predict demand — and how do you collect and store it automatically?